onivim/oni/README.md

 By default, Oni has an opinionated, prescribed set of plugins, in order to facilitate a predictable out-of-box experience that highlights the additional UI integration points.
 However, this will likely have conflicts with a Vim/Neovim veteran's finely-honed configuration.

-To avoid loading the Oni defaults, and instead use your `init.vim`, set this configuration value to false in `$HOME/.oni/config.js`.
+To avoid loading the Oni defaults, and instead use your `init.vim`, set `oni.useDefaultConfig` to false in `$HOME/.oni/config.js`.
+See [Configuration](https://github.com/extr0py/oni/wiki/Configuration) for more details on configuring Oni.

 ### Included VIM Plugins